luisrestrepo6940/PracticeDataDrivenCsvFrontEndTesting/README.md

 ### INTRODUCTION

-Automated graphical user interface testing project by taking test data from an xlsx file, through a data-driven strategy using the Java API for Microsoft Apache POI documents.
+Automated graphical user interface testing project by taking test data from an xlsx file, through a data-driven strategy using OpenCSV, a simple library for reading and writing CSV in Java.

 [![Go Back Badge](https://img.shields.io/badge/Back-gray?style=flat)](#content)

 ### REQUIREMENTS

-* Apache POI Common » 5.3.0 - Apache POI - Java API To Access Microsoft Format Files.
+* OpenCSV » 5.11 - OpenCSV - A simple library for reading and writing CSV in Java.
 * Serenity-core: 4.2.0.
 * Serenity-junit: 4.2.0.
 * Serenity-screenplay: 4.2.0.